Russia releases imprisoned American Marc Fogel in what US calls a step toward the end of Ukraine war

-The Kremlin said Wednesday that a Russian citizen was freed in the United States in exchange for Moscow's release of American Marc Fogel, but it refused to identify him until he arrives in Russia "in the coming days."

-Steve Witkoff, a special envoy for President Donald Trump, left Russia with Fogel and brought him to the White House late Tuesday, and Trump welcomed him home.
+Steve Witkoff, a special envoy for President Donald Trump, left Russia with Fogel, a history teacher from Pennsylvania, and brought him to the White House, where Trump greeted him.

-Fogel, who is from Pennsylvania, has spoken with his wife, his two children and his 95-year-old mother, Witkoff said at the White House on Wednesday.
-He declined to disclose Fogel's whereabouts.

-Fogel also was shown the famous Lincoln Bedroom, a second-floor room in the White House once used as an office by President Abraham Lincoln.
-A handwritten copy of the Gettysburg Address, signed by Lincoln, is displayed on a desk in a corner of the room.
+WATCH: American teacher released from Russian custody meets with President Trump at White House https://t.co/yl4mrzgEOs— Boston 25 News (@boston25) February 12, 2025

+Fogel, who was expected to be reunited with his family by the end of the day, said he would forever be indebted to Trump.

-Trump said another American, someone “very special,” would be released on Wednesday, though he declined to name the person or say from what country.
+Trump said another American would be released on Wednesday, though he declined to name the person or say what country, only saying it was someone “very special.”

-The president declined to say if he spoke to Russian President Vladimir Putin about Fogel, but Fogel praised the Russian leader as “very generous and statesmanlike in granting me a pardon.”

-Asked about the terms of the deal, Trump said: “Very fair, very, very fair, very reasonable.
-Not like deals you’ve seen over the years.
-They were very fair.”

 Fogel was arrested in August 2021 and was serving a 14-year prison sentence.
 His family and supporters said he had been traveling with medically prescribed marijuana, and he was designated by President Joe Biden’s administration as wrongfully detained in December.